plumsily/product-landing-page/README.md

 # technical-landing-page
 Example landing page for a figure and sculpture auction site.
+FreeCodingCamp project.